eddyerburgh/avoriaz/docs/api/mount/html.md

 # html()

-Returns HTML of wrapper node as a string.
+Returns HTML of wrapper DOM node as a string.

 ### Returns